ucsb-cs48/w19/_lab/lab02.md

 * There should be a Kanban board (a Github Project associated with your repo) for your team
 * That Kanban board should have a complete set of user stories on it, that, when complete, results in a minium viable product for your app; one that clearly delivers value to the user.
+User stories should be plain old "cards" on the Kanban board.
 * There should be a complete set of issues for each of those user stories; a set of issue that are specific TODO's that a individual, pair, or sub-group of your project team can pick up and start coding from.
 Each of those issues should have a clear set of criteria for what it means to be "done" with that issue.